dschuurman/jtmap/README.md

 # JTmap
 A companion program for [WSJT-X](http://physics.princeton.edu/pulsar/K1JT/wsjtx.html) that listens for information and displays a friendly map with additional information after each contact is confirmed.
+The program obtains additional information about each contact by querying an online callsign database (online databases supported currently include hamdb.org, callbook.info, and qrz.com).

 ## Installing and running JTmap
-The program requires python ver.
-3.x.
+The program requires python version 3.7 or later.
 Before running the program a few dependencies need to be installed.
 Here are instructions for installing these dependencies and running on Windows/OSX/Linux:

 ---